mozzarellaV8/black-market-cannabis/readme.md

 In times of political uncertainty, what can be learned from something that is inherently uncertain?

-As legalized/de-criminalized use of cannabis grows, darknet markets might serve as a proto-model of how marijuana e-commerce can be conducted.
+As legalized and de-criminalized use of cannabis grows, darknet markets might serve as a proto-model of how marijuana e-commerce can be conducted.
 Conversely, as policies have begun to change under a new presidential administration, darknet markets might grow as a primary means for clients to acquire cannabis.

 Is it possible to make reasonable estimates on the quality of cannabis offered on darknet markets?
 How does darknet cannabis compare to other markets in terms of price?
 What other factors might influence quality?
 How do location, asking price, bitcoin-USD exchange rate, and textual features contribute to quality?

 ## On Darknet Markets

 **Client feedback plays a central role for inferring the reputability of a darknet vendor, and by extension, the quality of the product.
-There is incentive for both vendor and client for honest feedback to be submitted.**
+There is incentive for both vendor and client for honest feedback to regularly be submitted.**

 Darknet markets face issues that largely have been resolved in clearnet e-commerce - stability, trust in products and payment processes.
 The trade-off is anonymity, which provides the freedom to buy and sell products outside the law.

+In some respects, darknet markets might resemble the early days of eBay given the importance feedback and reputation<sup>1</sup>.

 Because of these issues, client feedback plays an important role in vendor reputability.
 A vendor without a history of good client feeback would generally appear as a risk to any potential client.
 With anonymity also comes the potential for scams - be it a vendor disappearing with payment without delivering, the client doing the same, or the market simply disappearing overnight.
 To address this the first two issues, different payment options emerged: